-As of December 31, 2014, Gaming & Services has 26 licenses to operate electronic casinos in Panama.
-We operate 23 of the 26 electronic casinos in Panama.
-Ancon Entertainment, Inc. (50.1% owned by Cirsa International Gaming Corp.), operates two electronic casinos in accordance with two operation agreements with Gaming & Services and Inversiones Interactivas, S.A.
+Our principal subsidiary in Panama is Gaming & Services de Panama S.A. ("Gaming & Services), in which we hold a 100% ownership interest.
+As of December 31, 2015, Gaming & Services has 28 licenses to operate electronic casinos in Panama.
+The majority of said licenses expire in 2033, with the exception of one license that expires in 2034 and another license that expires in 2035.
+Gaming & Services directly operates 25 of the 28 electronic casinos in Panama, and the other three electronic casinos are operated by other Cirsa subsidiaries.
+Ancon Entertainment, Inc (50.1% owned by Cirsa International Gaming Corp.) operates two electronic casinos in accordance with two operation agreements with Gaming & Services.
+Inversiones Interactivas, S.A.
 (70% owned by Orbis Development, S.A., a wholly owned subsidiary of Cirsa International Gaming Corp.), operates one electronic casino in accordance with an operation agreement with Gaming & Services.

-In August and September 2009, we had negotiations with the Government of Panama and the Gaming Control Board with respect to certain of our electronic casinos and the Panamanian government adopted a law that included provisions relating to the gaming industry in Panama.
-As a result of these actions, and subsequent agreements between Cirsa and the Gaming Control Board, the following measures have been implemented:
+During 2009, we had negotiations with the Government of Panama and the Gaming Control Board with respect to certain of our electronic casinos and the Panamanian government adopted a law that included provisions relating to the gaming industry in Panama.
+As a consequence of the foregoing and subsequent agreements around such time between Cirsa and the Gaming Control Board, we restructured our ownership interest and electronic casino license arrangements.
+In sum, we increased our ownership interest in Gaming & Services from 70.9% to 100%, Gaming & Services obtained the right to hold licenses for 28 electronic casinos, and we paid a total of \$18 million over a four-year period (ending in 2012) to the Panamanian government in respect of "Key Money" payments for electronic casino licenses and additional payments.